Stability of the tangent bundle through conifold transitions

+for all $k \in \mathbb{Z}_{\geq 0}$.
 Note that, unlike Lemma \ref{lem:gfly-gt}, one can no longer expect decay in $|t|$ for fixed $r$.
 This is due to the the fact that, near the ODP singularities, the holomorphic volume form $\Omega_{t}$ will not necessarily converge to a constant multiple of the natural equivariant holomorphic volume form on the conifold.
-Nevertheless, these estimates still imply that there is a constant $d_i>0$ so that at a suitable scale the pair $(\check{g}_t, \check{H}_{t})$ converges to $(g_{co,0}, d_{i}g_{co,0})$ as $|t|\rightarrow 0$. \end{rk}
+Nevertheless, these estimates still imply that there is a constant $d_i>0$ so that at a suitable scale the pair $(\check{g}_t, \check{H}_{t})$ converges smoothly to the pair $(g_{co,0}, d_{i}g_{co,0})$ as $|t|\rightarrow 0$.
+In particular, at suitably small scales, the pair $(\check{g}_t, \check{H}_{t})$ converges to a solution of the Strominger system near the ODP singularities as $t\rightarrow 0$. \end{rk}